rozodkarbharat/simplifi_assignment_frontend/README.md

 Simplifi Assignment

 ## Validations
-All fields required
+* All fields required
-Mobile Number should be a number and length should be 6 to 12 digits only mobile number cannot start with zero and email should be a valid email
+* Mobile Number should be a number and length should be 6 to 12 digits only

-##Checks
+* mobile number cannot start with zero
+* email should be a valid email

+## Checks
-Email Should not exist already
+* Email Should not exist already
-Only 5 attempts to write an OTP after 60 seconds OTP can be sent again
+* Only 5 attempts to write an OTP
+* after 60 seconds OTP can be sent again

 ## Screenshots